HT2-Labs/elucidat-php-code-test/README.md

 Your job is to **refactor and extend** it.
 We're interested in how you think and communicate as much as the code you write.
 Talk through your decisions as you go.

 You are welcome to use AI assistants (Copilot, Claude, etc.) during this exercise — that reflects how we work day to day.
+However:

+- **Write your own prompts.** Don't copy-paste the README or task description into the AI.
+We want to see how you break down a problem and communicate it in your own words.
+- **Talk through what you're doing.** If you're prompting an AI, tell us what you're asking it and why.
+- **You own the output.** Be ready to explain and modify anything the AI generates.

 ## Getting Started